btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Merchants

-Merchants accepting bitcoin payments online or in-person are the primary user group of a BTCPay Server.
+Merchants accepting bitcoin payments online or in person are the primary user group of a BTCPay Server.

 By choosing BTCPay Server to process payments, merchants are:

-* Saving money (BTCPay is free, no fees or no subscriptions)
+* Saving money (BTCPay is free with no fees or subscriptions)
 * Cutting out the middle-man (If self-hosted payments go directly to their wallet)
-* Enhancing privacy for their customers (no address re-use, no information leaks to the third party serves if they're self-hosting BTCPay Server)
+* Enhancing privacy for their customers (no address re-use, no information leaks to the third party servers if they're self-hosting BTCPay Server)
 * Saving time (easy integration with popular e-commerce platforms)
 * Protecting themselves from interference in their business (self-sovereignty)

 ### Online stores

 Merchants selling goods or services over the internet, usually pick an online e-commerce plugin we offer for multiple popular e-commerce platforms [WooCommerce](WooCommerce.md), [Shopify](/Shopify.md), [PrestaShop](/PrestaShop.md), [Magento](/Magento.md) [Drupal](Drupal.md), [Shopaware](https://github.com/lampsolutions/LampSBtcPayShopware) or other.
-Install a plugin for the CMS of your choice, and connect it to a self-hosted BTCPay or the one hosted by a third-party.
+Install a plugin for the CMS of your choice, and connect it to a self-hosted BTCPay or one hosted by a third party.

-BTCPay Server's checkout is no different to any other payment gateway.
+BTCPay Server's checkout is no different from any other payment gateway.
 The customer gets an invoice.
 They pay it by scanning a QR code or by copy-pasting the amount and the bitcoin address.
-When their payment is confirmed, you're notified via the e-commerce software, and can ship the item.
+When their payment is confirmed, you're notified via the e-commerce software and can ship the item.

 ### Physical stores